 - When the entered domain name doesn’t exist anymore.

-It is essential to get rid of your 404 error pages and broken links since it can affect negatively on SEO online ranking of your site.
+It is essential to get rid of your error 404 not found pages and broken links since it can affect negatively on SEO online ranking of your site.

 Following are few tools which can be used to find these errors out–